atw1020/sente/readme.md

 ```
 by default, sente creates a 19x19 game with Chinese Rules.
 9x9 and 13x13 board sizes and Japanese rules can be specified if desired.

+_note: japanese rules are not reccomended as sente does not currently include automatic dead stone removal._
 ```python
 >>> game = sente.Game(13)
 >>> game = sente.Game(19, sente.rules.JAPANESE)